tdiede/barebones-twitter/README.md

 The primary backend components are: 1) Passport Authentication, 2) GraphQL Schema, and 3) PostgreSQL Schema.

 ### > Authentication
+Authentication is built to protect the GraphQL endpoints `/graphql` with JWT.
+This application uses the Passport.js package for JWT along with a local strategy to register new users at the `/register` endpoint and send a token back to the client.
+The callback function `registerUser` handles generating the token (sign and verify) and performs other user registration operations like hashing password and inserting into database (for login, checks if user is stored in database, and verifies the password matches the hashed password stored in database).

-Using the Passport.js package, along with a local strategy built to integrate with GraphQL as opposed to REST APIs, all requests to authenticate are passed to the callback function `authenticateUser`, which does two things: checks if user is stored in database, and verifies the password matches the hashed password stored in database.
-When a user registers or logs in, a session is created and saved.
-All mutation requests use the `context` to check the existing session and/or authenticate the caller to ensure proper permissions before executing the requested operation.
+Thereafter, all requests to authenticate are passed to the callback function `authenticateUser`, which verifies the JWT.
+No cookies are saved at this time.
+All mutation requests use the `context` to check the token and/or authenticate the caller to ensure proper permissions before executing the requested operation.

 ### > API
 The GraphQL API consists of a schema, types, queries, mutations, and resolvers.
-We have non-root-level types for UserType, TweetType, and AuthPayload.
+We have non-root-level types for UserType, TweetType~~, and AuthPayload~~.

 Query endpoints are provided as:
 + Get user: user_id or username => info about user (UserType)